nailuj05/blog/blog-src/Raylib, C, Physics and WebAssembly.md

 # Raylib, C, Physics and WebAssembly

-After seeing [this](https://store.steampowered.com/app/3117780/YinYang_PingPong/) Ying-Yang Ping-Pong somewhere online, I was inspired to build a similar application myself as a nice exercise.
+After seeing [this](https://store.steampowered.com/app/3117780/YinYang_PingPong/) Yin-Yang Ping-Pong somewhere online, I was inspired to build a similar application myself as a nice exercise.
 And during my last longer train ride I had the time to do just so!
+(I have later found out that it is in fact yin yang and not ying yang .-.)

 ![[output.gif]]

 I really enjoyed working in C and Raylib recently (Raylib really deserves its own blog post in the future) so that is what I chose.
 For the uninitiated, Raylib is a "simple and easy-to-use library to enjoy video games programming".
 It provides a framework to build graphical applications, without the hassle of using platform specific APIs or setting up a OpenGL/Vulcan Pipeline yourself.
 In my opinion it is somewhat comparable to SDL, but simpler and more hackable.
 With raylib being simple I mean it is easy to use, its feature set is still really powerful.

-The main application turned out to be simpler than expected, the ying-yang grid is represented as an array of booleans.
+The main application turned out to be simpler than expected, the yin-yang grid is represented as an array of booleans.
 The balls are structs comprised of their position, velocity and color, which is enough to handle the physics.
 For the physics I started with a basic gravity acceleration, as just a continuous integration of the velocity (on the y-axis).
 Done, next up: Collisions.
 At first, I implemented the border collisions, they are rather easy, you just need to check whether a ball has left the range of your window on either axis and, if so, reflect its velocity along the normal of the border it exited.
 For the actual collision checks I always treat the ball as if it was a point, which simplifies the math and is barely noticeable.

 ![[Reflection-sketch.png]]
 *A sketch showing the reflection of the balls velocity along a border*